-Nobody likes to talk about long term care facilities but at some point, our loved ones will probably need help—and we will too.
-Maybe you’ve reached a point where a long term care facility is the obviously next step and after putting it off as long as you could, you’re now looking for help on how to choose a long term care facility—for you or a loved one.
+Nobody likes to talk about long-term care facilities but at some point, our loved ones will probably need help—and we will too.
+Maybe you’ve reached a point where a long-term care facility is the next step, and after putting it off as long as you could, you’re now looking for help on how to choose a long-term care facility—for you or a loved one.

-Before you decide that long term care facility is the only option, have you considered in-home care?
-If your loved one is recovering from an illness or needs basic care and help, in-home care is available and covered by Medicare.
+Before you decide that long-term care facility is the only option, have you considered in-home care?
+If your loved one is recovering from an illness or needs primary care and help, in-home care is available and covered by Medicare.
 Also covered by Medicare is in-home hospice care should your loved one reach that point.

 How to Choose a Long-Term Care Facility

 Let your nose be your guide.
-If the facility doesn’t smell good, that should be cause for concern.
+If the facility doesn’t smell right, that should be cause for concern.

 Quality of the Staff

-Ask for information on the management staff and caregivers—their schooling, experience, and ask for references and check them.
+Ask for information on the management staff and caregivers—their schooling and experience—and ask for references, and check them.

 Speaking of staff, what is the ratio of residents to staff?
 Even the best caregivers will provide inadequate care if they’re responsible for too many residents.

-Presumably, your loved one is entering a long term care facility because they have medical issues.
-Is there an Registered Nurse on site at all times?
+Presumably, your loved one is entering a long-term care facility because they have medical issues.
+Is there a registered nurse on site at all times?
 If not, how often?
 The more serious the needs of the residents, the more often a medical professional should be on site.

 Activities for Residents

 Does it look like a hospital or an apartment complex?
 Can residents bring their own furniture and other belongings to make it feel like home?
 Is the layout simple to navigate, especially for residents with memory difficulties?
-Is it secure enough that patients can wander off?
-You’re not looking for a prison but you want to feel confident that your loved one is safe.
+Is it secure enough to prevent patients from wandering off?
+You’re not looking for a prison, but you want to feel confident that your loved one is safe.

 Interview the Patients

-Realistically, cost will be the first consideration because regular insurance, including Medicare, won’t cover long term care.
+Realistically, the cost will be the first consideration because regular insurance, including Medicare, won’t cover long-term care.
 Plan to spend at least $4,000 per month and higher if the loved one’s needs advanced medical care.
 This is why long-term care insurance earlier in life is worth considering.